metalama/website/applications/inotifypropertychanged.md

 keywords: "INotifyPropertyChanged, Observable aspect, Metalama, automate implementation, reduce errors, UI applications, data binding, productivity, clean code"
 ---

 Most modern UI applications rely on binding data classes to UI classes.
 The `INotifyPropertyChanged` interface is the standard way to achieve this.
 However, implementing this interface manually can be cumbersome and error-prone, particularly when dealing with a large number of properties.

-Thanks to Metalama's [Observable](https://doc.metalama.net/patterns/observability) aspect of the `Metalama.Patterns.Observability` open-source package, you can implement the `INotifyPropertyChanged` interface automatically.
+Thanks to Metalama's [Observable](https://doc.metalama.net/patterns/observability) aspect from the `Metalama.Patterns.Observability` open-source package, you can implement the `INotifyPropertyChanged` interface automatically.
 The plumbing code is generated on-the-fly when you compile, so your source code remains clean and concise.

 {: .note }
-`Metalama.Patterns.Observability` is a production-ready, professionally-supported and open-source aspect library. <i class="supported no-tooltip"></i>
+`Metalama.Patterns.Observability` is a production-ready, professionally supported, and open-source aspect library. <i class="supported no-tooltip"></i>

 {: .note }
 Available for all UI frameworks

 ## Example

-In the following code, the `[Observable]` aspect is applied to two classes: `Customer` (the Model class) and `CustomerViewModel`.
+In the following code, the `[Observable]` aspect is applied to two classes: `Customer` (the model class) and `CustomerViewModel`.

 ```csharp
 // THAT'S ALL.
 These classes implement INotifyPropertyChanged